kickinespresso/ex_gtin/README.md

     mix test

+Run test coverage

+    MIX_ENV=test mix coveralls

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 When making pull requests, please be sure to update the [CHANGELOG.md](CHANGELOG.md) with the corresponding changes.
+Please make sure that all tests pass and that the static analysis checker `credo` is run.

+Run static code analysis

+    mix credo

+Generate Docs

+    mix docs

 ## Sponsors